Our tips

 Here’s a list of some businesses, organizations and experiences that we recommend.
 This page will be updated continuously.
 We’re very picky about accommodation and service – if you find that one of our listings didn’t treat you right, please let us know!

-Please note that we have NOT received any money for posting these links…these are listed here based purely on our genuine opinion of the services we received.
+Please note that we have NOT received any money for posting these recommendations…these are listed here based purely on our genuine opinion of the services we received.

 Hotels, Hostels